How to Get Started Ice Climbing

 WATERPROOF SHELL

-As for shell jackets, the men’s and women’s Beta LT from Arc’teryx is a crowd-pleaser for ice-climbing; it’s super lightweight, and has a longer cut to accommodate a harness.
+As for shell jackets, the men’s and women’s Beta Jacket from Arc’teryx is a crowd-pleaser for ice-climbing; it’s lightweight, and has a longer cut to accommodate a harness.
 This is important because once you make your way up to the climb, all your layers should be tucked into each other or in/around your harness.
 Tucking will keep you warmer and remove any hazards from fabric flapping around while you’re climbing.
 You can see more examples of shell jackets in our guides to Best Men’s Ski Jackets and Best Women’s Ski Jackets.
+Or, consider a Softshell Jacket for superior breathability.

 GLOVES